 In line with the Trust's value Respect, this policy is about creating and sustaining a working environment in the Trust that is marked by mutual respect, tolerance and understanding and a working culture based on dignity and respect across our services and departments.
 This means recognising that bullying and harassment in the workplace is a serious issue that must always be addressed whenever it occurs.
-This is also in line with the Trust Respect & Civility in our Just and Learning Culture which can be found by clicking this link: http://sharepoint.merseycare.nhs.uk/sites/justlearningculture/SitePages/SelectedPage.aspx?pageId=11 take action and ownership to challenge inappropriate behaviour and address concerns speak up about concerns and / or compassionately address concerns and that our organisation and it leaders create an environment where people feel safe to speak up and have the confidence that any concerns will be addressed.
+This is also in line with the Trust Respect & Civility in our Just and Learning Culture which can be found by clicking this link: http://sharepoint.merseycare.nhs.uk/sites/justlearningculture/SitePages/SelectedPage.aspx?pageld=11 and that our organisation and it leaders create an environment where people feel safe to speak up and have the confidence that any concerns will be addressed.

-1.3 We expect all staff to consistently demonstrate the trust values.
-However as part of their professional and other standards our expectation is that staff
+We expect all staff to consistently demonstrate 1.3 Mersey Care Values the trust values.
+However as part of their CONTINUOUS IMPROVEMENT professional and other standards our expectation is that staff ACCOUNTABILITY take action and ownership to challenge RESPECT inappropriate behaviour and address E NTHUSIASM concerns speak up about concerns and / or S UPPORT compassionately address concerns